Solo Travel in Berlin: Neighbourhoods, Safety & Practical Tips

 What to do in Berlin?

 There are quite a few activities you can do in and around the city.
-Berlin is filled with historical and cultural landmarks.
+Berlin is filled with activities and tours you can do.

 ATTRACTIONS